 The Company's executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, must file reports of ownership and changes in ownership of the Company's equity securities with the Commission.
 Copies of those reports must also be furnished to the Company.
-Based solely on a review of the copies of reports furnished to the Company and written representations of the Company's executive officers and directors that no other reports were required, we believe that during fiscal 2017 our executive officers, directors and greater than 10% beneficial owners complied with these filing requirements, other than Dr. Kollat who was late in filing one Form 4 reporting one transaction due to inadvertent administrative error.
+Based solely on a review of the copies of reports furnished to the Company and written representations of the Company's executive officers and directors that no other reports were required, we believe that during fiscal 2018 our executive officers, directors and greater than 10% beneficial owners complied with these filing requirements, other than Mr. Bersani who was late in filing one Form 4 reporting one transaction.